StevenBoys/AGENT/A-BSR-Net/README.md

 ## Setup

-The code is based on [TensorFlow 2](https://www.tensorflow.org/install).
 You can install all required packages by:
 ```bash
 pip install -r requirements.txt
 ```